richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 Ex: ```/pythonenv1/src/requirements.txt```

-Example requirements.txt file wiht one or more pip packages listed:
+Example **requirements.txt** file with one or more pip packages listed.
+This example just has **Flask** listed.
+You can find the various pip package versions available by going to the https://pypi.org site.
 ```
 flask>=3.0.0
   #Install flask and associated requirements